<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Schedule a Call

-The 401(k) benefits of working with a financial advisor
+The benefits of working with a financial advisor for 401k investing

 cop-advisor-meeting

 When faced with a problem or challenge, many of us are programmed to try to figure it out on our own rather than ask for help.
-But with 401(k) investing, choosing to go it alone rather than get help can significantly impact your outcomes, especially as you approach your 60s.
+But with 401k investing, choosing to go it alone can impact your outcomes, especially as you approach your 60s.
 That's why it's important to work with an advisor experienced with AT&T retirement benefits.
-According to a study from Charles Schwab, the annual performance gap between those who get help and those who do not is 3.32% net of fees.
-This means a 45-year-old participant could see a 79% boost in wealth by age 65 simply by contacting an advisor.
+According to a study from Charles Schwab, the annual performance gap between those who get financial help and those who do not is 3.32% net of fees.
+This means a 45-year-old investor could see a 79% boost in wealth by age 65 simply by working with an advisor.
 That’s a big difference.

-If you're looking for guidance from an advisor who's been through it before, reach out to a The Retirement Group advisor today.
+If you're looking for guidance from an advisor who's been through it before, reach out to an advisor from The Retirement Group today.
 Remember, the benefits of getting help go beyond convenience.

 Schedule a Call

-Did you know that there are ways you can tap into and leverage your 401(k) funds before retirement?
-Although these strategies may not apply to every situation, you may be able to use your 401(k) to bridge certain gaps in your financial plan.
+Did you know there are ways to tap into and leverage your 401k funds before retirement?
+Although these strategies may not apply to every situation, you may be able to use your 401k to bridge certain gaps in your financial plan.

 1. Eligibility.
-In-service withdrawals are generally available to employees after they reach age 59 and a half, so they avoid the 10% early withdrawal penalty.
-However, some plans allow for earlier access to 401(k) funds under circumstances such as financial hardship.
+In-service withdrawals are generally available to employees after they reach age 59 1/2, so they avoid the 10% early withdrawal penalty.
+However, some plans allow for earlier access to 401k funds under circumstances such as financial hardship.

 3. Tax implications.
 If your in-service withdrawal is not rolled over into an IRA, you may face income tax on the amount withdrawn.

-It’s important to know that certain withdrawals are subject to regular federal income tax and you may also be subject to an additional 10% penalty tax depending on your age.
+Keep in mind that certain withdrawals are subject to regular federal income tax and may also incur an additional 10% penalty tax depending on your age.
 You can determine if you’re eligible for a withdrawal, and request one, online or by calling your AT&T Benefits Center in the United States.
 Your plan summary outlines more information and possible restrictions on rollovers and withdrawals.
 You should also know that the plan administrator reserves the right to modify the rules regarding withdrawals at any time, and may further restrict or limit the availability of withdrawals for administrative or other reasons.
-All plan participants will be advised of any such restrictions, and they apply equally to all employees at AT&T.
+All plan participants will be advised of any such restrictions, which apply equally to all employees at AT&T.

 accounting-business-close-up-141834756a0-2

-If you need money quickly, such as if you lose your job, face a serious health emergency, or need a lot of cash for some other reason, borrowing from your 401(k) can be an option.
-Banks will make you jump through many hoops for a personal loan, and credit cards charge too much interest... suddenly, your 401(k) balance might start looking like a usable asset.
+If you need money quickly due to job loss, a serious health emergency, or another cash crunch, borrowing from your 401k can be an option.
+Banks will make you jump through many hoops for a personal loan, and credit cards charge too much interest...
+If these are your only options, your 401k balance might start looking like a usable asset.

 Unlike an in-service withdrawal, a loan must be paid back.
 However, they are not taxable (unless you fail to repay them).